-The feed system is located on the right side of the appliance and can be removed as an entire assembly.
+The feed system is located behind the firebox and can be removed as an entire assembly.
 The assembly includes the feed motor, mounting bracket, bearing and feed spring (auger).
 The hollow feed spring (auger) pulls pellets up the feed tube from the hopper area and drops them down the feed chute into the fire pot.